-It is one of Italy’s most famous dishes, yet its origins remain in dispute, and continue to cause debate between northeners and southerners.
+It is one of Italy’s most famous dishes, yet its origins remain in dispute.
 The name of this cheesy eggplant bake infers that it is cooked "Parma-style" and therefore hails from the Emilia-Romagna region in the north.
-‘Alla parmigiana’ also refers to Parma’s most famous cheese, parmesan, which is often included in the dish.
+"Alla parmigiana" also refers to Parma’s most famous cheese, parmesan, which is frequently included.
 However, the recipe is just as often dubbed a southern creation due to its abundant use of eggplant.
-Cookbook authors Mary Taylor Simeti and the late Vincent Schiavelli suggest the name actually stems from the Sicilian word palmigiana, which means "louvred shutters", thought to resemble the layered eggplant slices.
-You can serve this dish in small slices as a side, or as a vegetarian main with a salad.

 Preheat oven to 200°C. Dredge one-quarter of the eggplant in flour and shake off excess.
 Heat 2 tbs oil in a frying pan over medium heat and cook eggplant for 3 minutes each side or until golden.
 Drain on paper towel.
 Repeat with remaining eggplant, flour and oil.

 Place one-third of the eggplant in the base of a greased, deep 24cm round baking dish.
 Top with one-third of the passata, half the basil, and one third of the combined cheeses.
 Add half the remaining eggplant, half the remaining passata, remaining basil and half the remaining cheese.
 Finish with remaining eggplant, passata and cheese.

 Bake for 45 minutes or until golden and bubbly, draining any excess liquid during cooking if necessary.
 Scatter with extra basil and serve with crusty bread, prosciutto and burrata with tomatoes and rocket.